 - Make comparisons with your competitors, aka benchmarking.
 If you set your price close to what your profitable competitors charge, you will likely get a pricing model that works in your market.

 - Adjust for the psychological aspect of pricing, i.e., focus on what your price should communicate to your future customers.
-Make sure you’re not offering fewer benefits for the same price as your competitors.
-Or even worse, fewer benefits for a higher price.
+Make sure you’re not offering fewer benefits for the same price, or even worse, fewer benefits for a higher price.
 On a typical value proposition matrix, the best options are the ones highlighted in green:

 How and where customers will buy a product or service, i.e., place, is another factor that marketing influences (this happens even before we touch on promotion tactics).